 It is important to note that off-campus study programs vary considerably in competitiveness.
 While some programs are highly competitive, accepting only students with higher G.P.A.s and specific course preparation, others may have more relaxed criteria for admission.
 Specific prerequisites and G.P.A. requirements are normally set out in the program information materials.
 Campus Program Advisers are also able to advise you regarding your eligibility for a particular program.
 Normally, Grinnell students apply to only one off-campus study program.
 Denial of admission to Grinnell students is rare because of the screening that takes place during the on-campus approval process.

 Approval to attend yearlong programs is limited and is granted by the Off-Campus Study Board on a competitive basis to students demonstrating exceptional academic achievement, strong written rationale, and support for their plans from their major department.
-The Off-Campus Study Board gives preference to well-focused proposals designed to deepen the student’s knowledge of a single culture within the context of a single integrated program.
-Successful applications for yearlong approval normally involve a request to study in one program in one country.

 Assessing the Importance of Off-Campus Study